-education driven, and are designed in conjunction with educators and leadership from the district.
+These specifications are based on the core values of SMMUSD, are education driven, and are designed in conjunction with educators and leadership from the district.
 Educational specifications outline the physical requirements needed to support the educational curriculum and programs offered.
-An educational specification is intended to define the criteria for This document draws upon the collaboration and investment of several new construction and modernization efforts, quantify core instructional programs as well as specialized learning opportunities, and is intended to create equity and parity throughout the district.
+An educational specification is intended to define the criteria for new construction and modernization efforts, quantify core instructional programs as well as specialized learning opportunities, and is intended to create equity and parity throughout the district.